knorm/knorm/docs/guides/validation.md

 const rootLevelArray = new RootLevelArray({ value: ['some value'] });
 ```

-Note that you may also define the schema with the `fieldName: fieldType`
+Note that you may also define the shape with the `fieldName: fieldType`
 shorthand:

 ```js {6}